wiedersehne/WaveTransformer/README.md

 ## notebook

-To visualiza the attention maps and features from different resolutions: ### experiments/ClonalAE/notebook/attention_notebook.ipynb
+To visualize the attention maps and features from different resolutions: ### experiments/ClonalAE/notebook/attention_notebook.ipynb